MARCspec/MARCspec/marc-spec.md

 ### Reference to data in subfields of data fields within the context of indicators

-Reference to data in the subfield "a" within the context of indicator 1 with the value 1.
+Reference to *data content* in the subfield "a" within the context of *indicator 1* with the value *1*.

 ```
 245a_1